cser-sanidhya/QRShield-AI/README.md

 ## Acknowledgements

-This project was developed to explore the integration of Artificial Intelligence and Quantum-inspired approaches for enhancing fraud detection and improving the security of digital payment ecosystems.
+This project was developed to explore the integration of Artificial Intelligence and Quantum-inspired approaches for enhancing fraud detection and improving the security of digital payment ecosystems..